HoucemF/Internal-Simulation-Networks-for-Autonomous-Vehicles/README.md

 ## Definitions
 Episode: A Carla episode is a simulation sequence where the vehicle applies a form of control and captures the input from the sensors and then allows the simulation to run for a finite time period

-Frame_skip: is the frequency of frames when the data is collected.
+Frame_skip (collection rate/frequency): is the frequency of frames when the data is collected.
 If frame_skip = 1, the script will attempt to collect the motor command and the image at every frame

 ## Data collection guide

 There are two scripts to collect rgb images, segmented images and the associated steering angles and throttles from the simulation.

 ### Script 1: Using Auto-pilot
 This script uses autopilot to drive around the map staying within its lane but ignoring road signs and traffic lights.
 For trial purposes, let's collect a toy dataset of 1000 episodes and by default the number of frames skipped is 1 (No frames skipped).
+It is recommended that you add at least 4 frames skipped.
 ```
 python src/data_collection.py -p <Save path> -e <number of episodes> -f <number of frames skipped>
 ```
 ### Script 2: Using Babbling
 The car is spawned to move randomly in the city for 250 episodes with a frame skip of 5 then it is respawned elsewhere in the map.
 The process continues until the car visits every spawn point in the map
 ```
-python src/data_collection_angle.py -p <Save path>
+python src/data_collection_babbling.py -p <Save path>
 ```

-After using the scripts to collect data, some preprocessing is needed to create a csv that is used for training the models, run build_csv.py to get the final csv for it
+After using the scripts to collect data, some preprocessing is needed to create a csv that is used for training the models, run build_csv.py to get the final csv for it.
+You can add additional frame_skip here if you want.
+In here, 0 is for no frame_skip (recommended).

 ```
-python src/build_csv -p <Directory of the saved data>
+python src/build_csv -p <Directory of the saved data> -f <frame_skip>
 ```

 To preprocess the data that is coming from the babbling process use
 ```
 python src/build_csv_babbling -p <Directory of the saved data>
 ```

 ## Training Guide